yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 # Designing a complete pan-specific primer scheme for tiled-amplicon sequencing

 To explore additional options, we will now design primers for another use case using the TILED flavour.
 This flavour is designed to cover the entire genome of our input data.
 Therefore, the resulting primers are suitable for Oxford Nanopore or Illumina-based full-genome sequencing.

-For many genomes there are already existing primer schemes on GitHub, so you don't have to generate them by yourself.
-For example, there are primer schemes available from [quick-lab](https://github.com/quick-lab/primerschemes/tree/main/primerschemes), [pha4ge](https://github.com/pha4ge/primer-schemes/tree/main/schemes), and [artic-network](https://github.com/artic-network/primer-schemes), where you can explore various primer schemes.
+However, for many genomes, existing primer schemes are already available on GitHub, so you don't have to generate them by yourself.
+For example, you can explore various schemes from [quick-lab](https://github.com/quick-lab/primerschemes/tree/main/primerschemes), [pha4ge](https://github.com/pha4ge/primer-schemes/tree/main/schemes), and [artic-network](https://github.com/artic-network/primer-schemes).

 To focus on designing the primer scheme, we will skip the multiple sequence alignment step this time and begin with the pre-aligned Polio 1-3 sequences available as part of the [ViralPrimerScheme](https://github.com/jonas-fuchs/ViralPrimerSchemes) repository.